5 Ways to Increase Customer Engagement within Your Craft Beverage Business

 It is also important to know what people are saying about your business on the internet.
 This goes beyond their review of your beverages and should be more focused on their experience at your craft beverage business.
 As a business, you can always improve the customer experience, see where you are being successful, and see where you are getting things wrong.
 Don’t be afraid to admit fault in a situation.
 People appreciate a company they can empathize with.
 Of course, it is hard when a review paints you in a negative light, but see where the real issue lies.
 Is it a one-off situation that was preventable, or is it something that is continually mentioned that needs to be changed?

-The best way to respond to that negative review is to thank them for their feedback, promise you will address the situation, and invite them back to turn that negative review more positive.
-Customers are usually willing to go in and adjust online reviews when they see their issue has been acknowledged by the business.
+The best way to respond to that negative review is to thank them for their feedback, promise you will address the situation, and invite them back to change their perspective into a more positive one.
+Customers are usually willing to go in and adjust online reviews when they see their issues acknowledged by the business.
 Remember, use those negative reviews to shape your business.
 The last thing you want to do is invite back a customer that had a less than ideal time and have them experience the same thing again because you learned nothing the first time.
 Use this feedback to increase your customer engagement.

 4.)
 Increase To-Go Sales